rahul-tar/technical-documentation/technical-documentation.md

 _Figure 1.
 Simplified view of HUMAINE&#39;s multi-agent multi-modal architecture._

 The cloud on the left-hand side of this figure depicts the physical environment, containing the human negotiator H2 and two avatars A1 and A2.
 In that environment are various workers (provided by the HUMAINE platform) that collect audio and other sensor signals and process them into a representation of H2&#39;s utterance and certain aspects of H2&#39;s non-verbal behavior.
-The non-verbal behavior includes at a minimum an inference about the addressee – that is, the avatar who was addressed by the human, which is derived from head pose information based on camera data.
+The non-verbal behavior includes at a minimum an inference about the addressee √ê that is, the avatar who was addressed by the human, which is derived from head pose information based on camera data.
 In the future, it may also include information about human gestures and facial expressions.

 The verbal and non-verbal behavior are collated and formatted by the Rich Transcript Worker into a JSON structure that contains the utterance, addressee, speaker, and (optionally) additional behavioral information.
 It delivers this structure to all of the agents by calling their /receiveMessage APIs.